run-nan/open-docs/docs/guide/upgrade/upgrade.md

   Exclude list, support regular expressions to match files, hit files do not apply `rule` rules.
 For example, if `rule` is configured with `save_old`, the list of files hit by the `exclude` rule uses the `save_new` policy.

-Sample configuration: this configuration means that when the files in the `workspace` directory of the new and old plugins conflict, the files in the new plugin are retained.
-Files that meet the rules configured by `exclude` and retain the files in the old plugin
+Sample configuration: This configuration means that when the files in the `workspace` directory of the old and new plugin conflict, the files in the new plugin will be kept. `exclude` matched files, keep files from old plugin

 ```yaml
 workspace: